innovation-upstream/apeswap-frontend/README.md

 ## Contributions

-If you want to contribute to this repo, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project or jump directly over to the [Github Issues](https://github.com/ApeSwapFinance/apeswap-frontend/issues) page to explore issues, tasks, and grants to pick up and get started with today.
-Some even have financial bounties and incentives for your contributions!
+If you want to contribute to this repo, please refer to the [contributing guidelines](./CONTRIBUTING.md).

 ## Getting Started